Frequently asked questions

 Mobility

-• Unlike diamonds, RHFAC is unfortunately not forever.
-Your certification expires after 5 years and you would need to renew it.
+Unlike diamonds, RHFAC is unfortunately not forever.
+Your certification expires after 5 years and you would need to renew it, in most cases.

 However, this is not a bad thing!
 RHFAC is continuously updating to stay aligned with current accessibility trends, innovations, best practices, codes, and legislation (where applicable).